peledies/select2-tab-fix/README.md

 A jquery plugin that fixes the select2 packages tab index problem, where the tab index is broken when focus is set to a select2 input

+### Useage Note:
+All select inputs MUST have a unique id attribute or the tab index wont work correctly

 ### Install
 Install with bower.
 ```